 Gunaratne CR et al. Sri Lanka J Child Health.
 2021;50(1):04-11.

 Hamilçıkan S, Can E. J Perinat Med.
 2018;46(2):203-207.

 Gopalakrishnan S et al. Med J Armed Forces India.
 2021;77(2):214-219.

 Glidewell et al. MMWR Morb Mortal Wkly Rep 2019.
 2019;68;107-111.

 Published clinical studies on pulse oximetry and the benefit of Masimo SET® can be found on our website at http://www.masimo.com.
 Comparative studies include independent and objective studies which are comprised of abstracts presented at scientific meetings and peer-reviewed journal articles.

 Shah N. et al. J Clin Anesth.
 2012 Aug;24(5):385-91.

-Eve has obtained CE Marking.
+SET® Module and Eve have obtained CE Marking.
 Not available in the U.S.

 For professional use.
 See instructions for use for full prescribing information, including indications, contraindications, warnings, and precautions.

 Submit a request to receive more information and a Masimo representative will contact you shortly.